How to Use Nginx Prometheus Exporter?

 Prometheus Configuration:

-Now that NGINX Prometheus exporter is up and running, you need to configure Prometheus to scrape metrics from NGINX.
-Open the Prometheus configuration file using your preferred text editor and add the following lines:
+Now, we have to configure the Prometheus to scrape metrics from Nginx server.
+Open Prometheus configuration file and add the below lines:

 scrape_configs: